spacer spacer spacer

 6. Trust that the company can continue without you.

-“People think the world is going to end if they quit their job,” says Prodger.
+“People think the world is going to end if they quit their job,” says Lynn.
 “In my last job, everyone who quit thought everything would go wrong, but it’s easily fixed and everyone’s replaceable.”

 7. Set yourself up for a good reference.